 The old pump organ sits in the choir loft of this tiny adobe church in Tiffany, Colorado.

-This reed organ is about the size of a writing desk, built nearly a hundred years ago by Estey Organ of Brattleboro, Vermont.
+It's a reed organ about the size of a writing desk, built nearly a hundred years ago by Estey Organ of Brattleboro, Vermont.

-The Etsey pump organ at the Iglesia de San Antonio is estimated to be nearly as old as the church itself.
+The Estey pump organ at the Iglesia de San Antonio is estimated to be nearly as old as the church itself.

-The Etsey pump organ at the Iglesia de San Antonio is estimated to be nearly as old as the church itself.
+The Estey pump organ at the Iglesia de San Antonio is estimated to be nearly as old as the church itself.

 On a good day, the foot pedals still pump air through the bellows, and some of the stops still send air through the reeds.